Hygienist Explains: ZYN Nicotine Pouches Bad For Your Gums?

 Leukoplakia is a white lesion commonly found on the gums, is irregular in shape and cannot be wiped off.
 If you notice a white lesion similar to the one in the picture above that does not go away within 2 weeks, have it checked by your medical and dental practitioner!

-Because nicotine pouches are fairly new, there haven’t been many studies or information on the possible carcinogenic properties of nicotine itself.
+Because nicotine pouches are fairly new, there haven’t been many studies or information on nicotine’s possible carcinogenic properties.
 However, changes have been observed in the mouth tissue caused by nicotine, so I would not discount it!

 Read Now: Can You Swallow ZYN Nicotine Pouches Spit?
 I wrote this post to give you more information about nicotine pouch use!